 Before I begin, two things need to be made abundantly clear.

-- This is the story of a woman who survived several physical, psychological, and sexual abuse as a child.
+- The following allegations include the story of a woman who survived several physical, psychological, and sexual abuse as a child.
 This story may be triggering to some and reader discretion is advised beyond this point.

 - As with all survivor stories and sensitive topics, comments on this post will be strictly monitored.
 All comments of a derogatory or abusive nature will be deleted.
-Anyone wishing to discuss a concern or present a critical comment may email me directly at email@example.com however, no critical comments will be permitted in the discussion thread.
-Gail is a friend, she was victimized and terrorized.
-I believe her story and tell it with her expressed permission.
-She will be paid all respect and deference due to a survivor of abuse.
+Anyone wishing to discuss a concern or present a critical comment may email me directly at firstname.lastname@example.org however, no critical comments will be permitted in the discussion thread.
+She will be paid all respect and deference due to a survivor of sexual abuse.

 Gail was born in 1954 to a pharmacist and his wife.
 They were not a religious family, and Gail recalls only going to church a hand-full of times – Christmas and Easter with family and when neighbors invited her.
 Her father was a well-respected man in their community, but behind closed doors he was belligerent and abusive.
 Gail recalls many incidents of physical abuse.
 She watched in horror as her dad threw her mom down the stairs of their home.
 She recalls her dad, in a fit of rage, chasing her and her siblings through the house with a loaded gun.
 She remembers her dad calling her a “god-damn idiot” and saying “You don’t have a brain in that fucking blond head of yours.” at least once a week until she was eighteen.